ExtraHop/rpcapd/README.md

 ### udpstr mode

-The vanilla rpcapd forwards each captured packet encapsulated in a udp packet with some added headers:
+The unmodified winpcap rpcapd forwards each captured packet encapsulated in a udp packet with some added headers:

     outer packet, with udp payload: